nerab/paradeiser/VISION.md

 The pomodoro will be marked as canceled and the timer will be cleared.
 If no pomodoro is active, the command will throw an error.
 If a break is active, the command will do nothing except printing a warning.
 Remaining arguments, if present, will be added to the pomodoro as annotation.

-### Log a pomodoro
+### Log a pomodoro or break

+Add a successfully finished pomodoro that was never recorded as being started (maybe the user forgot to call `par pomodoro start`):

       $ par pomodoro log

-Add a successfully finished pomodoro that was never recorded as being started (maybe the user forgot to call `par pomodoro start`).
+      # Abbreviated version:
+      $ par log

+      # Logging a break is also possible:
+      $ par break log

 It will appear in the reports and will count towards efficiency calculations.

-The current time will be used for the finish timestamp, and the start time will be calculated backwards from the finish time.
+The current time will be used for the finish timestamp, and the start time will be calculated backwards from the finish time based on the default length of a pomodoro / break.

+### Delete a pomodoro or break

+      $ par delete

+Without arguments, the active pomodoro or break will be canceled and then deleted.
+If none is active, the most recently finished or cancelled pomodoro or break is deleted.
+Note that there is no long form of this command as it pertains to pomodori _and_ breaks.

+A specific pomodoro or break to be deleted can be specified as argument:

+      $ par delete 42

+This will delete the pomodoro or break identified as #42.

 ### Initialize Paradeiser